By Erin Free

 With the writers’ strike hopefully at close-to-resolution point in the US, we’ll still be showing solidarity by focusing on screenwriters in the Unsung Auteurs column.
 For female screenwriters, gaining the credit they deserve can often be tough.
 Whether it’s because they’re often writing in genres (comedy, romance) that receive far less accolades, or because they don’t trumpet their abilities, women have long tended to be placed at the back of the queue when it comes to praise and attention.
 Another knock to female writers getting an appropriate amount of celebration is the fact that when they’re involved in a co-write, they are often viewed as the “minor player” in the collaboration.
 This is magnified when the collaboration is with a husband or romantic partner, with the wife stereotypically presented as the one who merely throws in a few ideas from the sidelines, while the man does most of the “important work.”

-This was the fate which partially befell screenwriter Irene Kamp, a woman so unsung that we couldn’t even source a photograph of her!
+This was the fate which partially befell screenwriter Irene Kamp [pictured with Danny Kaye].
 Much of Irene Kamp’s writing was done with her husband, Louis Kamp, but she also had a variety of other pursuits and interests, which have also contributed to her being largely under-celebrated.
 Born Irene Kittle in Brooklyn in 1910, the future screenwriter began her career in journalism and media at the age of just sixteen with stories for The Nassau Daily Review.
 She then worked as a receptionist at Conde Nast productions before working her way up through the organization to eventually become the editor of the popular magazines Glamour and Cue.
 Irene Kittle shifted out of editing when she married Louis Kamp, with the two collaborating on a variety of short stories for magazines.

 Irene Kamp also wrote a stage play, The Great Indoors, which was the story of an anti-Semitic German immigrant caught up in the civil-rights upheavals in the South in the 1960’s, and had a brief Broadway run in 1966.
 Kamp made her big screen debut, however, some time beforehand, with 1961’s Paris Blues.
 Directed by the great Martin Ritt, this hip, energetic romantic drama stars Paul Newman and Sidney Poitier as two American ex-pat jazz musos in Paris whose heads are understandably turned by US tourists Joanne Woodward and Diahann Carroll.
 The dialogue really swings, and the film has an enjoyable terseness to it.